Getting from Cancun to Tulum is super easy, and whatever your budget is, you will have no trouble getting from Cancun Airport to Tulum.

 You may want to check your hotel or accommodation booking to find which is closer to you.
 However, transportation is pretty straightforward, and the distance is pretty small between the two destinations.

 Is it safe to drive from Cancun to Tulum?

 Generally, transportation to Tulum from Cancun is safe.
 There is just one main highway (Highway 307) that connects the two cities.
 It’s a populated road with tons of traffic throughout the day and very few problems, especially if you’re on the bus or with a shuttle.

 However, if you’re driving, make sure to have all your documents and necessary paperwork.
 Also, make sure to follow the rules of the road carefully.
 There are a lot of police on this route who enjoy any reason to pull over unsuspecting tourists (yep, they pulled us over too!).
 As long as you’re driving carefully and following speed limits and such, you should be fine.

 Is there Uber in Cancun?

-Uber has had an on and off relationship with Cancun.
-The ride sharing service has had a particularly tricky time with Cancun Airport and its fleet of taxi drivers, resulting in Uber being effectively banned from the airport.
+Uber has had an on-and-off relationship with Cancun.
+The ride-sharing service has had a particularly tricky time with Cancun Airport and its fleet of taxi drivers.